Zod Showcase

 // Invalid roles ("superadmin") silently pass through as User.

-return data as User; // a type cast, not a guarantee
+return data as User; // This is a type cast, not a guarantee

 export const UserSchema = z.object({